ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

    1. Exhaustively, with all rows and columns.
    2. Abstractly, with 2 columns and 3 rows.
 3. Using the rules of Boolean algebra, prove the 8-input NAND gate expression from the [74LS30](http://www.ti.com/lit/ds/symlink/sn74ls30.pdf?ts=1587846989650).
 Assume the 2-input NAND expressions <img src="https://render.githubusercontent.com/render/math?math=Y = \widebar{AB}"> and <img src="https://render.githubusercontent.com/render/math?math=Y = \bar{A} %2b \bar{B}"> as _axiomatic_ (that is, you don't have to prove them).
+4. Count the number of gates the _non-minimized_ expression for the sum ouptut S of the full adder. _What is the gate reduction factor of the minimal expression?_
+5. Derive the (i) sum-of-minterms, (ii) minimal expression, and (iii) logic gate implementation for the C<sub>OUT</sub> output of the full adder.
-4. Write a _logic analyzer_ program for the micro:bit (for 2-input gates).
+6. Write a _logic analyzer_ program for the micro:bit (for 2-input gates).
 It should be able to drive a gate, read its ouputs, render them as a truth table on the LED matrix, identify the function, and display its name.
 Details:
    1. Use the leftmost 2 columns of the LED matrix to represent the gate input permutations.
 Use brightness levels to represent 0 and 1, as done previously.
    2. Leave the middle column blank for readability.
    3. Use column 3 (0-indexed!) to show the gate outputs.